damballa/parkour/doc/intro.md

 necessary to bridge the gap between what Hadoop and Clojure provide.
 The following are the key ideas Parkour introduces or re-purposes.

+### MapReduce via `reducers`

+The Clojure 1.5 `clojure.core.reducers` standard library namespace narrows the idea of a “collection” to “something which may be `reduce`d.”
+This abstraction allows the sequences of key-value tuples processed in Hadoop MapReduce tasks to be represented as collections.
+MapReduce tasks become functions over collections, and may bring to bear not only Clojure’s standard library of collection-manipulation operations, but any other functions implemented in terms of those operations.

+### Remote invocation via vars

+Parkour runs all remote (job-distributed) functions by `require`ing a Clojure namespace and invoking a Clojure var, usually optionally with any number of EDN-serializable arguments.
+In the Parkour APIs, these vars are always explicitly specified as such – there is no automatic implicit serialization.

+Clojure vars are more flexible than Java classes, and don’t require concrete types or ahead-of-time compilation to find via reflection.
+Vars are less flexible than arbitrary functions, but don’t require any code re-writing or brittle “magic” to find and invoke from remote tasks.

-### Configuration steps
+### Configuration steps (csteps)

-Hadoop and Java Hadoop libraries typically contain a number of static methods for configuring Hadoop `Job` objects, handling such tasks as setting input & output paths, serialization formats, etc.  Parkour codifies these as _configuration steps_: functions which accept a `Job` object as their single argument and modify that `Job` to apply some configuration.
+Hadoop and Java Hadoop libraries typically contain a number of static methods for configuring Hadoop `Job` objects, handling such tasks as setting input & output paths, serialization formats, etc.  Parkour codifies these as _configuration steps_, or _csteps_: functions which accept a `Job` object as their single argument and modify that `Job` to apply some configuration.

-In practice, Parkour configuration steps are implemented via a protocol (`parkour.graph.cstep/ConfigStep`) and associated public application function (`parkour.graph.cstep/apply!`), which allows for a handful of specializations:
+In practice, Parkour configuration steps are implemented via a protocol (`parkour.cstep/ConfigStep`) and associated public application function (`parkour.cstep/apply!`), which allows for a handful of specializations:

 - Functions – Clojure functions configure via direct application to a `Job`.
 - Maps – Clojure maps are merged into a `Job` as key/value parameters.
 - Vectors – Clojure vectors apply each member in sequence as separate configuration steps.
-- dseqs & dsinks – Reified configuration steps, described in the following sub-sections.
+- dseqs & dsinks – Reified csteps, described in the following sub-sections.

 #### Distributed sequences (dseqs)